Wind Chimes (song)

 "Wind Chimes" is a song by the American rock band the Beach Boys from their 1967 album Smiley Smile and their unfinished Smile project.
 Written by Brian Wilson and Van Dyke Parks, it was inspired by wind chimes hanging outside Wilson's home and was one of the first pieces tracked for the Smile sessions.

 The original version of "Wind Chimes" was recorded from August to October 1966 and featured a coda that consisted of multiple overdubbed pianos played in counterpoint from each other.
 In July 1967, the band rerecorded the song with a significantly different arrangement for inclusion on Smiley Smile.
 The original Smile recordings were later released on the compilations Good Vibrations: Thirty Years of the Beach Boys (1993) and The Smile Sessions (2011).

 Background

+"Wind Chimes" was written by Brian Wilson and Van Dyke Parks, although Parks was not officially credited as a co-writer when the song was first published.
 Brian's wife Marilyn said: "We went shopping one day and we brought home some wind chimes.
 We hung them outside the house and then one day, while Brian was sitting around he sort of watched them out the window and then he wrote the song.
 I think that’s how it happened.
 Simple.
 He does a lot of things that way."

+For years, fans had been speculating that "Wind Chimes" was to fulfill the "Air" section of "The Elements" suite that Brian had envisioned for Smile, due to its breezy instrumentation and lyrics referencing the eponymous ornamental—an instrument provoked by wind.
+However, a preliminary track list from December 1966 indicated "The Elements" and "Wind Chimes" as separate tracks; and that the "Air" section could have alluded more to breathing, as implied through practice sessions performed by Brian and his friends.